CarterLiebman/carterliebman.github.io/_posts/2020-08-13-northwestern-theatre-part1.markdown

 #### *Footnotes*

-<sup>1</sup> For the love of god, please don't come to Northwestern to study in the Dance department.
+<sup>1</sup> This essay won't go into the structural issues present in the Dance program and department.
 That's a whole other collection of essays that I can't write.

-<sup>2</sup>  Whether or not that is a shortsighted way to look at the fundamental basis of theatre is not really the point, but it totally is and performers need to respect the amount of work that goes into design and management.
+<sup>2</sup>  Performers need to respect the amount of work that goes into design and management.
+It is what allows them to exist on a stage or screen.
+Additionally, the Northwestern Theatre department specifically built the Design class requirement of including easy-to-complete non-theatre classes (such as Intro to Painting or Sculpture) that are *not* representative of theatre design principles or the design process in theatre.